Managing relationships with others is the fourth pillar of Emotional Intelligence or EI.

 You may not be able to choose your family and relations, but you can choose your own friends and associates.

-There are always choices
+There are always choices when managing relationships

 Also, up to a practical financial and skill-based limit, you can choose where you work and often, who you associate with within that working environment.